egonw/bioschemas-for-mortals/paper/paper.md

 # Task 8: Infographic

 Multiple participants across our activities stated their desire to have a high level infographic to serve as an entry point for Bioschemas.
+Currently, we are soliciting ideas on how to express the concepts we wish to convey, and on what level of detail.

 ## Main outcomes